Dr Holly Sugg

 Richards, DA., Sugg, HVR.
 Morita Therapy skills workshop.
 9th International Congress of Morita Therapy, University of Exeter, Aug 2016.

-Holly leads the 'evidence for practice' pillar of the Academy of Nursing and is the Year 1 Joint Co-ordinator for the MSci Nursing programme.
-Holly co-supervises a PhD student on the topic of mixed methods research.
-Holly is also a guest lecturer on the Qualitative Methods and Process Evaluations module of the MSc in Applied Health Services Research.
+Holly teaches on the 'evidence for practice' pillar of the Academy of Nursing and was the inaugral pillar lead.
+Holly has also acted as Joint Stage 1 (NUR1100) Co-ordinator for the MSci Nursing programme.
+Holly is a guest lecturer on the Qualitative Methods and Process Evaluations module of the MSc Health Research Methods.

-Previously, Holly has co-supervised students on the Masters in Clinical Education, and a Professional Training Year undergraduate student.
+Previously, Holly has co-supervised a PhD student, students on the Masters in Clinical Education, and a Professional Training Year undergraduate student.
 She has delivered BMBS special study units (SSU1) and critical appraisal workshops, provided one-to-one undergraduate academic writing support, and contributed to undergraduate learning experiences such as Grand Challenges.